-- a) The AEMR is an 'environmental audit' for the purposes of section 122B(2) of the Environmental Planning and Assessment Act 1979.
+The AEMR is an 'environmental audit' for the purposes of section 122B(2) of the Environmental Planning and Assessment Act 1979.
 Section 122E provides that a person must not include false or misleading information (or provide information for inclusion in) an audit report produced to the Minister in connection with an environmental audit if the person knows that the information is false or misleading in a material respect.
-The maximum penalty is, in the case of a corporation, \$1 million and for an individual, \$250,000. - b) The Crimes Act 1900 contains other offences relating to false and misleading information: section 192G (Intention to defraud by false or misleading statement maximum penalty 5 years imprisonment); sections 307A, 307B and 307C (False or
+The maximum penalty is, in the case of a corporation, \$1 million and for an individual, \$250,000.

+The Crimes Act 1900 contains other offences relating to false and misleading information: section 192G (Intention to defraud by false or misleading statement-maximum penalty 5 years imprisonment); sections 307A, 307B and 307C (False or misleading applications/information/documents-maximum penalty 2 years imprisonment or \$22,000, or both).

-Name of authorised reporting officer Greg Dressler Title of authorised reporting officer Quarry Manager Signature of authorised reporting officer coluit.
-Date Version 2 - 13 July 2020
+Name of authorised reporting officer Michael Todd Title of authorised reporting officer Quarry Manager Signature of authorised reporting officer MIL Date 9/4/2020